 - actively work to prevent infestations, and

-- aggressively address any reports of bed bugs are best protected from potential liability.
+- aggressively address any reports of bed bugs.

 The courts have made it plain that doing nothing is not an option.
 The association must be involved in mitigation if it hopes to successfully insulate itself from liability in legal actions brought by its residents.

 The Association’s Plan

 The association’s pest management plan should give clear guidance to all residents as to the steps to take if they suspect they have a bed bug infestation.
 This plan should include:

 - instructions on how to report an infestation,

 - a description of the inspection process and options,

 - a description of the treatment process and options, and